stevelorenz/sfc-ostack/sfc-ostack/README.md

-# Simple Framework for SFC Management on OpenStack #
+# Simple Research Framework for SFC on OpenStack #

 Under Development for master thesis...